arq5x/bedtools2/docs/content/general-usage.rst

 7. **name** - Defines the name of the BEDPE feature.
  - *Any string can be used*.
 For example, "LINE", "Exon3", "HWIEAS_0001:3:1:0:266#0/1", or "my_Feature".
  - *This column is optional*.
-8. **score** - The UCSC definition requires that a BED score range from 0 to 1000, inclusive. *However, BEDTools allows any string to be stored in this field in order to allow greater flexibility in annotation features*.
+8. **score** - The UCSC definition requires that a BED score range from 0 to 1000, inclusive. *However, bedtools allows any string to be stored in this field in order to allow greater flexibility in annotation features*.
 For example, strings allow scientific notation for p-values, mean enrichment values, etc. It should be noted that this flexibility could prevent such annotations from being correctly displayed on the UCSC browser.
  - *Any string can be used*.
 For example, 7.31E-05 (p-value), 0.33456 (mean enrichment value), "up", "down", etc.
  - *This column is optional*.
 9. **strand1** - Defines the strand for the first end of the feature.
 Either '+' or '-'.